Trans World Airlines: 1995 bankruptcy

 When Carl Icahn left in 1993, he arranged to have TWA give Karabu Corp., an entity he controlled, the rights to buy TWA tickets at 45% off published fares through September 2003.
 This was named "the Karabu deal".
 The ticket program agreement, which began on June 14, 1995, excluded tickets for travel which originated or terminated in St. Louis, Missouri.
 Tickets were subject to TWA's normal seat assignment and boarding pass rules and regulations - they were not assignable to any other carrier and were not endorsable.
 No commissions were paid to Karabu by TWA for tickets sold under the ticket program agreement.

-By agreement dated August 14, 1995, Lowestfare.com LLC, a wholly-owned operating subsidiary of Karabu, was joined as a party to the ticket program agreement.
+By agreement dated August 14, 1995, Lowestfare.com LLC, a wholly owned operating subsidiary of Karabu, was joined as a party to the ticket program agreement.
 Pursuant to the ticket program agreement, Lowestfare.com could purchase an unlimited number of system tickets.
 System tickets are tickets for all applicable classes of service which were purchased by Karabu from TWA at a 45% discount from TWA's published fare.
 In addition to system tickets, Lowestfare.com could also purchase domestic consolidator tickets, which are tickets issued at bulk fare rates and were limited to specified origin/destination city markets and did not permit the holder to modify or refund a purchased ticket.
 Karabu's purchase of domestic consolidator tickets was subject to a cap of $70 million per year based on the full retail price of the tickets.

 On most TWA flights, Karabu could buy at a heavy discount and then sell a certain portion of all TWA's available seats.
-As a result, TWA was hamstrung by the high proportion of heavily discounted seats that had been sold and was essentially left with no control over its own pricing.
-It could not afford to discount any of its own seats, and if TWA wanted to increase revenue on busy routes by putting a larger plane into service, Karabu would only claim more seats.
+As a result, TWA was hamstrung by the high proportion of heavily discounted seats that had been sold and was essentially left with no control over its pricing.
+It could not afford to discount any of its seats, and if TWA wanted to increase revenue on busy routes by putting a larger plane into service, Karabu would only claim more seats.
 TWA was losing an estimated $150 million a year in revenue due to this deal.

-To ameliorate the Karabu deal, TWA went in and out of bankruptcy in 1995.
+To ameliorate the Karabu deal, TWA entered and exited bankruptcy in 1995.

 TWA entered its second bankruptcy on June 30, 1995.
 When TWA emerged in August 1995, employee ownership was reduced to 30%, but the company was relieved of $0.5 billion of its $1.8 billion debt.